Magick (Book 4): Part III: Magick in Theory and Practice

-It contains many influential essays on various magical formulae, such as Tetragrammaton, Thelema, Agape, AUMGN, and iao.
-The section also addresses fundamental magical theorems, essential components of ritual, and general practices (e.g. banishing, consecration, invocation, divination, etc.).
+It contains many influential essays on various magical formulae, such as Tetragrammaton, Thelema, agape, AUMGN, and IAO.
+The section also addresses fundamental magical theorems, essential components of ritual, and general practices (e.g. banishing, consecration, invocation, and divination).

 Part IV: ΘΕΛΗΜΑ—the Law

 Part IV is titled "ΘΕΛΗΜΑ (Thelema)—the Law."
 This section deals with The Book of the Law, including the book itself, a brief biography of Crowley, the events leading up to its reception, and the conditions of the three days of its writing.
-This part is Crowley's 1936 book Equinox of the Gods only edited under a different name.
+This part is Crowley's 1936 book The Equinox of the Gods only edited under a different name.

 Appendices

 The appendices include many rituals and practical essays on magical practice.
-The most recent volume includes a reading list, One Star in Sight (which lays out the program of his teaching Order, the A∴A∴), an essay on the Astral Plane, some key correspondences from Liber 777 (his work on The Tree of Life), many of the basic rituals of A∴A∴, and another exposition on the reception of Liber Legis.
+The most recent volume includes a reading list, One Star in Sight (which lays out the program of his teaching order A∴A∴), an essay on the astral plane, some key correspondences from Liber 777 (his work on the tree of life), many of the basic rituals of A∴A∴, and another exposition on the reception of The Book of the Law (Liber Legis).